Kuat NV 2.0 Review

 No beating around the bush here, the NV 2.0 is a bear to assemble.
 It does come with excellent directions, and reliable, durable tools that won't end up in the trash after you assemble the rack, but the assembly process is best approached with two people and some patience.
 Each tray on the NV 2.0 is composed of two sections that must be bolted to the main support mast and the bolts extend through both sections of the tray and the main mast.
 To assemble the rack, tray sections must be lined up with the holes on the mast.
 This process requires some patience and ideally two people because the individual tray sections and the mast are quite cumbersome and awkward to manipulate.

 The Kuat NV 2.0 uses two burly cable locks, one extending from the back end of each tray to secure bikes.
 The cables are substantial in diameter and are designed to be looped through the rear triangle of the frame; the original NV used a single cable that had to be looped through the frame of both bikes.
-We like the individual cables for each bike, but wish they were longer to allow for the securing of the front wheel.
-That being said, the NV 2.0 still gets our highest marks for security due to the substantial diameter of the cables when compared to other racks we have tested such as the Thule T2 Pro.
+We like the individual cables for each bike, but wish they were longer to allow for the securing of the front wheel as well.
+That being said, the NV 2.0 still gets high marks for security due to the substantial diameter of the cables when compared to other racks we have tested with thinner cables.

-The NV 2.0 is the most expensive rack we have tested with a retail price of $650.
+The NV 2.0 is one of the most expensive racks we've tested.
 It is a very high-quality rack and has features such as a built-in work stand which is not found on any other products.
 We are pretty cut and dry when it comes to value, either stating a product presents a good value, or it doesn't.
 However, the value of the Kuat NV is somewhat subjective to the prospective buyer.
-Whether or not it is or is not a real value is dependent upon how many appearances and the inclusion of a work stand are worth to you.
-If looks are secondary to function, and they are to us, then we would have to recommend you save yourself some money and purchase the T2 Pro.
+Whether or not it is or is not a real value is dependent upon how much aesthetics and the inclusion of a work stand are worth to you.
+If looks are secondary to function, and they are to us, then we would have to recommend you look elsewhere at racks that cost less and are more user-friendly.